 The numerical reasoning test timer:

 ACT Fire and Rescue's numerical reasoning test is timed.
-The timer is set for each test question.
-You are given 75 seconds to complete each numerical test question.
+The timer is set for the entire test.
+You are given 10 minutes to complete the numerical test.

 The numerical reasoning test questions style